dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

 you have to accept that you're probably not going to be successful, since it's less marketable.

-### The best artists must choose b/w success and art
+### The Best Artists Must Choose Between Success and Art

-- in other words, sometimes the more proficient artists necessarily must choose between success and art.
-  - therefore (& quite often) mainstream success is at odds with artistic expression. this doesn't mean that mainstream artists aren't good artists.
-- however, this implies that, over the 20th and 21st century, there should be plenty of artists or artforms which completely avoided mainstream notice.
+In other words, because the better artist can encode their message utilizing more obscure and hard-to-ascertain means and because it's necessary for the best art to fly under the radar, then the more proficient artists must necessarily choose between success and art.
+Therefore, and quite often, mainstream success is at odds with artistic expression.
+This doesn't mean that mainstream artists aren't good artists.
+However, it implies that, over the 20th and 21st century, there should be plenty of artists or artforms which completely avoided mainstream notice.
+That is, some of the best art was a bit too camouflaged.
+It stayed hidden.

-  - artforms based on transient technology should be especially interesting. that is those artforms based on tech that was only around for a few years or perhaps in some alternate universe
+These artforms based on technology that was only around for a few years or those formulations of art which would've only occured in some alternate universe: these should contain some hidden gems that have been otherwise completely missed.
+It's not too hard to imagine that in the age of modernization, amidst the roar of globalization's mainstream media, that some truth and beauty of our development lays still unnoticed, perhaps for eternity.

 ### Felling on Deaf Ears

-- (recap) there are so many audio engineering techniques that would be lost on those not listening with a critical ear.
-  - to the same point, there are many creative techniques that enrich audio or visual art that are totally lost to most, except trained/experienced critics
-- therefore, in terms of becoming popular or achieving mainstream success, none of those techniques are going to help you sell art, but they require more effort: orders of magnitude more work
+Back to audio engineering, there are so many production techniques that would be lost on those not listening with a critical ear.
+To the same point, many creative techniques enrich audio or visual art which are totally lost to most, except to those who listen with a critical ear.
+Therefore, in terms of becoming popular or achieving mainstream success, none of those techniques are going to help you sell art, but they require more effort: sometimes orders of magnitude more time or cost.

-  - and truly, the best artists produce work that's like an onion. every time you experience you peel away what turns out to be the surface of some amazing new layer you hadn't imagined
+Truly, the best artists produce work that's like an onion. every time you experience you peel away what turns out to be the surface of some amazing new layer you hadn't imagined.
+Sometimes you cry.
+The best is when art hits you with a wave of truly unexpected emotion as a result of a revolution in how you see some aspect of their work's object. i.e. PS I Love You (just trust me) In that case and in others, the art led me to see something that I could have never expected myself.
+Perhaps I would have never experienced it ....
+Chick flicks, amiright?

+And so, the best art is necessarily underground.
+It's easy to miss.
+It's not popular.
+Sometimes it's downright subversive, which is why the artists painting with uncomfortable truth would prefer to remain hidden.
+It's because their truth might limit their capacity for telling the truth, unless for some reason, they happen to export enough of it while they can, hoping that at some point in the future, when society is a bit more understanding, life will acknowledge the artist as being truly ahead of his or her time.
+The artists that meet this criteria are few and far between.
+As society becomes more tolerant, the person who exemplifies the strength and virtue of this artist will become a jewel perhaps impossible to find.

-- and so, the best art is necessarily underground and there's a group of "hipster" critics who pride themselves on understanding those sensory delicacies most often lost.
-  - these critics share their tastes with their friends and as they do, that art grows slightly in popularity.
-    - and so does the general appreciation of what makes that art "good" that can be recognized by listeners/people
+There's a group of hipster critics who pride themselves on understanding those sensory delicacies most often lost.
+These critics share their tastes with their friends and as they do, that art grows slightly in popularity.
+To a lesser degree, so does the general appreciation of what makes that art "good" that can be recognized by listeners and consumers.

-    - the selection of underground artforms & symbols recognized by someone forms a kind of map that can speak volumes on who they are. (esotericism) this applies especially when they are unaware of the significance of some symbols
+The selection of underground artforms and symbols recognized by someone forms a kind of map that can speak volumes on who they are and who their friends are.
+This especially applies when they are unaware of the significance of some symbols.
+This esoteric aspect of underground music and art only holds true as long as those works remain underground.

 ### Hipsters Drink from the Wellsprings of Art & Culture

-- anyways, when critics recognize underground art for some minor qualities the remain missed by others, and then spread that art & appreciation of its qualities to others, this forms a kind of cycle.
-  - there's a wellspring of creativity at the center, surrounded by hipsters and master artists.
-    - these "wellspring" have an intense effect on the evolution of art. again, the evolution of art and music is an incredbily powerful thing to control or influence.
+When critics recognize underground art for some minor qualities that remain missed by others, and then spread that art & appreciation of its qualities to others, this forms a kind of cycle.
+There's a wellspring of creativity at the center, surrounded by hipsters and master artists.
+These "wellsprings" have an intense effect on the evolution of art.

-    - there are unseen forces that guard these wellsprings of creativity, art and culture. to either control them for profit or to protect them from tainted influence or ....
+Again, the evolution of art and music is an incredbily powerful thing to control or influence.
+Control this and you control the map of ideas available to others, upon which all that they know and think is woven.
+There are unseen forces that guard these wellsprings of creativity, art and culture.
+To either control them for profit or to protect them from tainted influence is to guard the metaphysical realm for future generations.
+As the speed at which information and culture converge across the globe due to technology, the metaphysical realm begins to increasingly influence reality and begins to manifest itself.

-- and from these wellsprings, artistic influence gradually spreads outward to the mainstream consumers whos capacity 4 recognizing/appreciating "good" art expands.
+From these wellsprings, artistic influence gradually spreads outward to the mainstream consumers whose capacity for recognizing and appreciating "good" art expands.
+These wellsprings are basically controlling the process of natural selection that selectively propagates some works of art over others.
+It's survival of the fittest.
+What's worth retransmitting and what maintains interest is propagated to other nodes in the graph.
+Those with the most eclective set of interests have the most unique positions in the graph.
+They are the "hipsters" who are most likely to have the most influence on the rest of the graph.

+### Semiotics of Medium

-  - to truly appreciate art, one needs to capacity to understand and they need to activate it.
-  - the significance/meaning of art is often encoded into the art in such a way whereby the significance of symbols related to the production of the art is important to understanding the true meaning of it.
-    - this is because artists are most familiar with their tools.
-    - since these are the languages of symbols they understand most, they provide the semiotic basis of "second language" for that artist
-    - therefore, it's crucial to understand the production of art and the techniques involved if you hope to understand an artist's work
+To truly appreciate art, one needs the capacity to understand and they need to activate it.
+The significance and meaning of art is often encoded into the art, whereby the significance of symbols related to the production of the art is important to understanding the true meaning of it.
+This is because artists are most familiar with their tools.
+Since these are the languages of symbols they understand most, they provide the semiotic basis of "second language" for that artist.
+Therefore, it's crucial to understand the production of art and the techniques involved if you hope to understand an artist's work.

+New mediums, like those of technology, require a new set of afficianados, familiar enough with the medium to understand this semiotic language of signs based on the medium itself.

 ### On Art, Knowledge and Directive Cognitive Expansion

-- (see article "Directive Cognitive Expansion")
-  - (also, see "Consciousness is a Continuum" article)
-    - this briefly discusses the importance of semiotics in expanding consciousness and developing our ability to abstract ideas
-  - so, if the degree of consciousness is measured by the expanse of symbols a being can communicate with, both recgonizing and using, and the degree to which they can express themselves and the subtlety of situations...
+In other essays, I have discussed the importance of semiotics in expanding consciousness as critical to developing our mind's ability to abstract ideas, generally.
+That is, IMO the degree of our consciousness is measured by the expanse of symbols a being can communicate with and by it's skill in reconstituting those signs and symbols into peer-to-peer micro-languages.
+That's what is meant by "having a connection" with someone.
+They understand you and your actions in a way that can be only established by contact, listening and a true emotional connection.

-    - then it should stand to reason that our most learned citizens are the most conscious and the best artists must be those of us who are highly educated and retain a varied expanse of experiences.
+If this is so and the degree of consciousness is measured by the expanse of symbols a being can communicate with, both those it recgonizes and uses, then it should stand to reason that our most learned citizens are the most conscious and the best artists must be those of us who are highly educated and retain a varied expanse of experiences.

+These are the most conscious.
+Those of us who know and understand and are capable of the most authentic empathy.